olliecoleman/alloy/README.md

 > *\<shameless plug>* GrowthMetrics is a nifty little tool to measure your business's customer satisfaction using a metric called NPS (Net Promoter Score).
 You can signup for the early access (and early bird discount) here - [https://www.growthmetrics.io/beta](https://www.growthmetrics.io/beta).

+** NOTE: ** Currently this uses Postgres as the database, so you would need postgres to be running before you start the application.
+In future releases, I will be adding support for other databases.

 ### Packages used
 - go-chi/chi
 - lib/pq